aniketmore311/express-js-production/README.md

 - run `cd <your project name>`
 - run `npm install`
 - run `cp .env.example .env` and fill values of env variables in `.env` file
+- run `npm run dev` to run in development or
 - run `npm start` to start a single process or
-- run `npm run prod` to run in pm2
+- run `npm run prod` to run with pm2
-- run `npm run dev` to run in development or